Margarete Stokowski

 Margarete Stokowski (born April 14, 1986 in Zabrze, Poland) is a Polish-German writer and essayist.
 She is best known for her weekly essays for the magazine Spiegel Online where she writes about the current state of feminism in Germany.
 The numbers of clicks on her essays reach up to 900,000.
 The Süddeutsche Zeitung stated that she is the "loudest voice of German feminism" in 2019.

 Stokowski advocates freedom for every gender and often criticizes neoliberalism for the oppression of women especially, but also men.
 According to her views, the modern German society often misleads women into buying goods they don't need or being unhappy with their own bodies by setting up impossible-to-reach beauty standards.
 She states that a non-patriarchal world would be better for everybody and sees the fear of losing power as the main motivation for some people to cling on to patriarchy.
 Stokowski is a sharp observer and critic of right-wing tendencies all over the world.

 She appeared alongside the Minister of Health, Karl Lauterbach, in an advertising campaign for a problematic promotion of COVID-19 vaccines named "Ich schütze mich" (I protect myself).

-As of July 2019, Stokowski has published two books off her own, namely Untenrum frei (Freedom "Down There") in 2016 and Die letzten Tage des Patriarchats (The last days of patriarchy) in 2018.
+As of July 2019, Stokowski has published two books of her own, namely Untenrum frei (Freedom "Down There") in 2016 and Die letzten Tage des Patriarchats (The last days of patriarchy) in 2018.
 Both works were very successful and reached high positions in the bestseller rankings.

 In September 2019, Stokowski was awarded the Kurt-Tucholsky-Preis for her critical analysis in her columns.

 Personal life

 Stokowski was born in Poland in 1986.
 Her parents named her after the female protagonist of the novel The Master and Margarita by Mikhail Bulgakov.
 On her German identity card, Hindenberg (the name of Zabrze from 1915 – 1946) is listed as her birthplace instead of Zabrze.

 In 1988, her family moved to West Berlin to live with her grandparents in Gropiusstadt.
 She grew up in Neukölln.
 She attended a Catholic private school, and then studied philosophy and social sciences at Humboldt University.

-Stokowski says she suffers from depression.
+Stokowski says she has depression.
 After contracting COVID-19 in early 2022, she was diagnosed with long COVID.

 Stokowski is in a relationship with the musician Jens Friebe.
 She used to live in a commune in Brandenburg and now lives in Berlin.